Invest

 Where opportunity meets possibility.

 Crossfield is the ultimate gateway to the Calgary Metropolitan Region.
-Just 30 minutes north of Calgary, along both Highway 2A and the Canadian Pacific Railway mainline –and within sight of Highway 2 – Crossfield provides superior and efficient access to all major amenities, infrastructure and trading centres.
+Just 30 minutes north of Calgary, along both Highway 2A and the Canadian Pacific Railway mainline –and with excellent connectivity to the Queen Elizabeth II Highway (QE2) – Crossfield provides superior and efficient access to all major amenities, infrastructure and trading centres.
+Crossfield is located within the Calgary-Edmonton Corridor, one of the fastest growing and wealthiest regions in Canada.

 For business and industry: